-Iowa Workers’ Compensation Benefits require employers to provide their injured employees with three types of benefits: medical care, temporary total disability benefits and permanency benefits.
+Iowa Workers’ Compensation Benefits require employers to provide their injured employees with three types of benefits: medical care, temporary total disability benefits, and permanency benefits.
 These benefits are available to employees who are injured on the job or during performance of work-related activities.
 Determining eligibility in some cases may be complicated, especially if the employer or their insurance carrier is attempting to deny the claim.
-If you were injured at work, you have rights; however, you must first understand how those rights work and whether or not you are eligible for benefits.
+If you were injured at work, you have rights; however, you must first understand how those rights work and whether you are eligible for benefits.

-The benefits are payable regardless of fault, meaning even if the employee caused their injury, they may be entitled to workers’ compensation benefits.
+The benefits are payable regardless of fault, meaning that even if the employee caused his or her injury, he or she may be entitled to workers’ compensation benefits.
 Iowa law also requires most employers to carry this insurance.
-The law does not give a specific list of injuries and is purposely broad so that they can include any health impairment related to the job, as long as it is not the normal building up or tearing down of bodily tissues due to age.
+The law does not give a specific list of injuries.
+This is so that the employers can include any health impairment related to the job, as long as it is not the normal building up or tearing down of bodily tissues due to age.

-Eligibility: Who Can Collect?
+Eligibility for Workers' Compensation: Who Can Collect?

-Almost all employees in the state of Iowa who have suffered a work-related injury, illness or a case of hearing loss can receive benefits.
+Almost all employees in the state of Iowa who have suffered a work-related injury, illness, or a case of hearing loss can receive benefits.
 However, there are some classifications of employees that are exempt, including:

 Casual employees who work less than 12 consecutive months and earn less than $1500

 Agricultural employees with employers who have a payroll of less than $2500 in a year

-- The spouse, parents, children and siblings of an employer
+The spouse, parents, children, and siblings of an employer

-- Those engaging in exchange labor for agricultural work
+Those engaging in exchange labor for agricultural work

-- The president, vice president, secretary and treasurer of a family farm as well as their families
+The president, vice president, secretary, and treasurer of a family farm as well as their families

-- Police officers and firefighters who are entitled to different pension fund benefits created by the Iowa Code chapters 410 and 411
+Police officers and firefighters who are entitled to different pension fund benefits created by the Iowa Code chapters 410 and 411